Pyro62/EthanLSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8tbGLLOlhSI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
-I plan to build the Smart Mirror with the open source MagicMirror software for the Raspberry Pi
+I plan to build the Smart Mirror with the open source MagicMirror software for the Raspberry Pi.
-- The only component so far is the raspberry pi since I'm working on the software first.
+- The only component of the Smart Mirro I have on hand now is the Raspberry Pi, as I plan to fully develop the software portion of this project before proceeding onto hardware.
 - Technical progress: I have configured time, calendar, weather, compliments, and news to be displayed correctly through the software.
 - Challenges: I had trouble with creating the mm.sh file to autostart the Magic Mirror, but my instructor Mr. Remston guided me through that.
 I've also had challenges with the config.js file as well as the OpenWeather API, as it was my first time working with these elements.
 I worked through the config.js files by instead going through the module folder, rather than editing everything within the config.js file.
 - I plan to put the Raspberry Pi onto a 7 inch IPS display in a frame to complete this project, as well to add more modules and modifications.